-The Ultimate List Of 4th Of July Fireworks Displays In Maryland
+The Ultimate List Of 2018 4th Of July Fireworks Displays In Maryland

 Poolesville – Soccer fields at Hughes Road and Sugarland Road.
 Festivities go from 5 p.m. to 10 p.m.
 MORE INFO HERE

 Rockville – Mattie J.T.
 Stepanek Park, 1800 Piccard Drive.
-The Rockville Concert Band kicks things off at 6 p.m.
 Fireworks are scheduled to begin at around 9:15 p.m.
 The park offers great spectator viewing and ample, convenient parking.
 Bring your own food and beverages as there are no food vendors on site.
 Please bring blankets or lawn chairs for your family.
 MORE INFO HERE

 Takoma Park – This year is Takoma Park’s 128th Independence Day celebration.
 A parade is scheduled to begin at 10 a.m., and an evening program that ends with fireworks will begin at 7 p.m. at Takoma Park Middle School (7611 Piney Branch Road).